Why Women Will Rock the Economic Recovery

 The educational advantage women have is striking.
 Women will earn 55 percent of all bachelor’s degrees conferred this year, according to the Department of Education, plus 60 percent of all master’s degrees and 53 percent of all medical degrees.
 By 2020, those proportions are projected to be even higher.
 Men today earn a slightly higher portion of professional degrees, such as M.B.A.s, but women will outnumber men in those, too, by 2020.

-Education is still highly correlated with future earnings, despite mitigating factors like the mounting debt load some graduates have.
-So women will get ahead simply by virtue of their knowledge and credentials.
+Education is still highly correlated with future earnings, despite mitigating factors like some graduates’ mounting debt load.
+So, women will get ahead simply by their knowledge and credentials.
 Women also tend to have training in fields projected to grow the most.
-Merrill Lynch points out that in the fields likely to add the most jobs through 2018—including nursing, other medical sectors, accountanting, and post-secondary teaching—women have a growing proportion and in many cases a majority of the jobs.
+Merrill Lynch points out that in the fields likely to add the most jobs through 2018—including nursing, other medical sectors, accountants, and post-secondary teaching—women have a growing proportion and, in many cases, a majority of the jobs.

 Many men, by contrast, work in fields that are shrinking or being dramatically transformed.
-Manufacturing has rebounded from the lowest points of the recession, for example, and some analysts think a healthy revival is under way.
-But if so, the growth will mostly entail a smaller number of technical jobs, with overall employment levels unlikely to ever return to the peaks of the 1990s.
+For example, manufacturing has rebounded from the lowest points of the recession, and some analysts think a healthy revival is underway.
+But if so, the growth will mainly entail a smaller number of technical jobs, with overall employment levels unlikely to ever return to the peaks of the 1990s.
 Construction could take a decade to recover.
-And while big Fortune 500 companies with legions of gray-flannel-suiters are generally healthy, they’re doing far more white-collar hiring overseas than here in the states.
+And while big Fortune 500 companies with legions of gray-flannel-suiters are generally healthy, they’re doing far more white-collar hiring overseas than here in the States.

-Women still face barriers, such as the career disruption caused by having and raising kids, and pay that’s still not equal, despite years of gains.
+Despite years of gains, women still face barriers, such as the career disruption caused by having and raising kids and pay that’s still not equal.
 Yet women have become an economic force anyway, and policy decisions in Washington have had practically nothing to do with it.
 In a new book, The Richer Sex, journalist Liza Mundy predicts that women will soon be the primary breadwinners in the majority of U.S. families, a status that suggests women will increasingly dominate decisions over how money gets spent in America, and therefore how the whole economy evolves.
 That’s likely to happen no matter who’s president.
 But don’t tell Mitt Romney.

 Leave a Reply